-The FY 2020 FISMA evaluation report identifies two findings as significant deficiencies in IT security.
-Those two findings are related to Information Security Continuous Monitoring (ISCM) and Identity and Access Management (IAM).
+The FY 2021 FISMA evaluation report identifies one finding as a significant deficiency in IT security.
+This finding is related to the Identity and Access Management (IAM) domain.
 The Commission will continue to address each of the findings identified by the auditors.
 Specifically, the FCC IT team will:

 - Complete the implementation of its ISCM Strategy and Plan.
-Reduce system vulnerabilities through an integrated vulnerability-management effort and continue to modernize the FCC's legacy applications. - Refine the current process of provisioning and managing user access to the FCC's information systems.
-Evaluate potential options for the implementation of the requirements of Homeland
+Reduce system vulnerabilities through an integrated risk-based vulnerability-management effort and continue to modernize the FCC's legacy applications. - Refine the current process of provisioning and managing user access to the FCC's information systems.
+Evaluate potential options for the implementation of the requirements of Homeland Security

-Security Presidential Directive 12 (HSPD-12) for Personal Identity Verification (PIV) cards for logical access to the FCC's facilities and systems.
+Presidential Directive 12 (HSPD-12) for Personal Identity Verification (PIV) cards for logical access to the FCC's facilities and systems.